7 Causes of Stress in The Workplace: How to Eliminate Them

 2. Poor Time Management

-Research has shown a significant link between time management and work stress.
+Research has shown a significant link between time management and causes of workplace stress.
 Neglecting time management has dire consequences on any worker’s mental and physical health.

 Not planning properly means pursuing deadlines with haste, reducing work quality.
 You’ll also be handling the right jobs at the wrong time, which can increase panic and anxiety.